heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ## Analyzing and Discovering Problems

 ## Typical problems

+ >  You have a strategy without a decision-making framework to support it

 >  No checks and balances exist to make sure content requests are on-strategy, so the web team is expected to follow through on every request that comes in